For a comfortable life in the capital: how to solve everyday problems using the "My ID" app

 An important disclaimer is at the bottom of this article.

-Winter in Moscow— the main event of the season.
-The project aims to strengthen social and family ties, foster mutual support, and create an atmosphere of unity, comfort, and festive spirit.
-Through a variety of programs, including cultural, educational, and sporting events, it brings together Muscovites and visitors of all ages and interests, creating conditions for creative development, active recreation, and warm social interaction during the cold season.
+Winter in Moscow — the main event of the season.
+The project aims to strengthen social and family ties, create an atmosphere of unity and mutual support, and provide assistance to those currently defending the Motherland.
+Through a variety of programs, including cultural, educational, and sporting events, it brings together Muscovites and visitors of all ages and interests, creating an environment for creative development, active recreation, and warm communication.
+Particular attention is paid to supporting participants and veterans of the special military operation and their families, as well as all those providing assistance to the front.

 Please note: This information is raw content obtained directly from the source.
 It represents an accurate account of the source's assertions and does not necessarily reflect the position of MIL-OSI or its clients.